sgpfaff/sgpfaff.github.io/_projects/1_project.md

     </div>
 </div>

+The progenitor contains stars with different energies and angular momenta, both quantities that do not change through time with a static potential.
+The energy governs how long it takes a star to go from one apocenter (point of maximum radius in an orbit) to another, $$T_{orbit}$$, and the radius of apocenter.

 ### Putting it all together
 So, what happens to this static shell morphology when you introduce an oscillating central potential during its formation?